 Schema Therapy

-Schema therapy is currently one of the most effective and pragmatic methods of therapy for unhealthy personality traits that can contribute to the development of e.g., depression.
-In schema therapy, the therapist uses methods of cognitive behavioral therapy together with other elements of psychodynamic concepts and other proven therapies e.g., transactional analysis, hypnotherapy and gestalt therapy.
+Schema therapy is currently one of the most effective and pragmatic methods of therapy for potentially unhealthy personality traits that can contribute to the development of depression, for example.
+In schema therapy, the therapist uses methods of cognitive behavioral therapy together with psychodynamic concepts and other proven methods e.g., transaction analysis, hypnotherapy and gestalt therapy.